vin0san/mini-twitter/README.md

 - **Likes**: Like/unlike tweets and retrieve users who liked a tweet.
 - **Follows**: Follow/unfollow users with duplicate prevention.
 - **Feed**: Paginated feed of tweets from followed users.
-- **User Profile**: Retrieve user details including tweet count, follower count, and following count.
+- **User Profile**: Retrieve user details, including tweet count, follower count, and following count.
 - **Tweet Search**: Search tweets by keyword with pagination and like counts.
 - **Security**: JWT-based authentication with token expiration and password hashing (bcrypt).
 - **Testing**: 16 passing unit tests covering all endpoints, with 91% code coverage.